urbanjost/M_intrinsics/docs/intrinsics.md

 - **order**
-  : used to insert elements in the result in an order other than the normal Fortran array element order, in wich the first dimension varies fastest.
+  : used to insert elements in the result in an order other than the normal Fortran array element order, in which the first dimension varies fastest.

   By definition of ranks the values have to be a permutation of the numbers